 The County Administrator is the administrative head of the County under the direction and supervision of the Board of Commissioners.
 He assists in the administration, enforcement and execution of Board policies and resolutions and provides overall direction to department heads and management under the Board’s jurisdiction.
 The Madison County Administrator oversees all departments beneath the umbrella of the Board of County Commissioners including Building Maintenance, Building and Zoning, Job and Family Services, Economic Development and Planning, Human Resources, IT, and Sanitary Sewer and Water.

 Assistant County Administrator

 The Assistant County Administrator supports the County Administrator in the administration, enforcement and execution of Board policies and resolutions, as well as, providing direction to department heads and management under the Board’s jurisdiction.
-Serving as Director of Economic Development and Planning, the Assistant County Administrator promotes the Commissioner’s vison of smart growth for Madison County
+Serving as Director of Economic Development and Planning, the Assistant County Administrator promotes the Commissioner’s vison of smart growth for Madison County.

-Clerk of the Board of County Commissioners / Executive Assistant to the County Administrator
+Clerk of the Board of County Commissioners / Executive Assistant

 The clerk provides the agenda of subjects to be covered at the Board's weekly meetings and is responsible for processing and the keeping of permanent records of all transactions taken by the Board of County Commissioners.
 All official papers, deeds, contracts and bids on construction work and major projects are received by the clerk, who presents them to the commissioners for official action.